 Back in the eighties, I reported that cats were suddenly dying with previously unknown heart and thyroid problems until a researcher tumbled to the fact that cat food lacked taurine.
-It is coincidence that the critter highest in taurine is a mouse?
-No… Cat food manufacturers hastened to add taurine, solving that mystery and saving millions of cats.
+Is it coincidence that the critter highest in taurine is a mouse?
+No… Cat food manufacturers hastened to add taurine, thus solving the low thyroid mystery and saving millions of cats.

 Thyroid Hormone Medication

 Here’s a classic example of getting a medical practitioner to put aside the indoctrination of prescribed drugs.
 Blood thinners are prescribed under many different pharmaceutical names but basically they are warfarin, i.e. rat poison!
 Coumadin received a “black box” label warning in Oct.
-2006 but is still routinely used for chemo patients.
-Then on June 1, 2008, the FDA updated its report of deaths associated with Heparin use, adding 86 more deaths in the United States.
+2006 but is still routinely used for chemo patients under the name Heparin.

 Can Hypothyroidism Be Genetic?

-I wondered why my dogs weren’t affected but it took a visitor from Japan to turn on the lightbulb.
-We had always added fresh raw meat and supplemented with kelp!
+I wondered why my dogs weren’t affected but it took a visitor from Japan to turn on the light bulb.
+We had always added canned fish, fresh raw meat and supplemented with kelp!